swiftlang/swift/docs/LibraryEvolution.rst

 .. warning:: **This document is still in draft stages.** Large additions and restructuring are still planned, including:

-  * A proper definition for "versioned entity".
-  * Several possible versioned attribute syntaxes, instead of just this one.
   * A discussion of back-dating, and how it usually is not allowed.
   * A brief discussion of the implementation issues for fixed-layout value types with resilient members, and with non-public members.
   * A revisal of the discussion on fixed-layout classes.